 Remember it all starts with a budget.
 Take control of your finances and have a goal to have at least $500 more in savings than you have right now over the next six months.
 You can do it!

 Hello There!
-I'm Carla - mother, educator, and business owner.
+I'm Carla - mother, educator, business owner, and Certified Life Coach.
 I have a blast exploring new ideas, products, and services.
 I love to share and hope to inspire you to do the same.
 Remember to enjoy life every day and always strive to be a BETTER YOU!